aalemayhu/jamstack-oslo/meeting-planning-22-12-2018.md

 In the unlikely case a speaker has to cancel Aman or me will step in with a backup talk prepared for this occasion.

+Is talk 45 minutes + 10 minutes Q&A too long?

 ### Showcase

 If you are familiar with lightning talks, then this is basically the same